MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

 ## Automated upgrade process
 To facilitate a smoother upgrade from Angular 11 to Angular 15, we've developed a CLI command as a part of our SDK that automates much of the upgrade process.

-Before proceeding with the automatic upgrade steps, make sure your environment is set up correctly and you have switched to Angular 15.
+Before proceeding with the automatic upgrade steps, make sure your environment is set up correctly, and you've switched to Angular 15.
 When you're ready to upgrade, follow these steps:
 1. Make sure you have the latest version of the WAC CLI by running `npm install -g @microsoft/windows-admin-center-sdk@latest`.
 2. Run `wac angular15Upgrade`.

 ### Post upgrade actions
-After running the upgrade command, a `log.txt` file will be generated at the root of your project.
+After you run the upgrade command, a `log.txt` file will be generated at the root of your project.
 This file contains information on further actions.

 After running the upgrade command, be sure to stage your changes.
 This command is designed to be run multiple times if necessary.